A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm: Abstract

 \section{Abstract}

-We describe two aspects of the behaviour of entries of tabloids during the application of the Novelli--Pak--Stoyanovskii algorithm.
-We derive two theorems which both contain a generalized version of a conjecture by Krattenthaler and Müller concerning the complexity of the Novelli--Pak--Stoyanovskii algorithm as corollary.
+We describe two aspects of the behaviour of entries of Young tableaux during the application of the Novelli--Pak--Stoyanovskii algorithm.
+We derive two theorems which both imply a generalised version of a conjecture by Krattenthaler and Müller concerning the complexity of the Novelli--Pak--Stoyanovskii algorithm.

-\secA{Introduction} The Novelli--Pak--Stoyanovskii bijection \cite{NPS} is known as an elegant way to prove the hook-lengths formula \cite{FRT} which counts the standard Young tableaux of a given shape $\lambda$.
+\secA{Introduction} An elegant proof of the hook-length formula \cite{FRT}, which counts the number of standard Young tableaux of a given shape $\lambda$, relies on the well-known Novelli--Pak--Stoyanovskii bijection \cites{PakSto1992,NPS}.
 The bijection contains a sorting algorithm.
-If $\lambda$ contains $n$ cells then this sorting algorithm transforms a permutation of $\{1,2,\dots,n\}$ into a standard Young tableau of shape $\lambda$, and each standard Young tableau is hit by the same number of permutations.
-Thus, this sorting algorithm can be used as a random generation algorithm of standard Young tableaux of shape $\lambda$.
-Motivated by this observation, Krattenthaler and Müller defined the complexity of this sorting algorithm as the average runtime of the sorting algorithm.
-They conjectured that the Novelli--Pak--Stoyanovskii algorithm has the same complexity no matter whether it is applied row-wise or column-wise.
+If the partition $\lambda$ contains $n$ cells then this sorting algorithm transforms a permutation of $\{1,2,\dots,n\}$ into a standard Young tableau of shape $\lambda$ by means of a modified jeu de taquin, and each standard Young tableau arises from the same number of permutations.
+Krattenthaler and Müller defined the complexity of this sorting algorithm as its average running time.
+They conjectured that the Novelli--Pak--Stoyanovskii algorithm has the same complexity regardless of whether it is applied row-wise or column-wise.
+The complexity of this algorithm is of particular interest since the algorithm also serves as a random generator of standard Young tableaux of a given shape.
+For recent developments in the broader field of random properties of jeu de taquin and RSK-like algorithms the reader is referred to \cites{BFP,BGR2010,RomSni2013} and the references therein.

-We consider a generalized version of the Novelli--Pak--Stoyanovskii algorithm, where the sorting order is given by an arbitrary standard Young tableau.
-We find that any two algorithms have the same complexity whenever they produce each standard Young tableau the same number of times.
+We consider a generalised version of the Novelli--Pak--Stoyanovskii algorithm, where the sorting order is given by an arbitrary standard Young tableau.
+We find that any two algorithms have the same complexity whenever they produce each standard Young tableau equally often.
 Since the row-wise and the column-wise Novelli--Pak--Stoyanovskii algorithms satisfy this condition, the conjecture follows.
 The proof relies on a recursion for exchange numbers from which one can calculate the complexity.

-Motivated by earlier attempts to prove the conjecture of Krattenthaler and Müller, we use this knowledge to derive another surprising result.
-Namely, that the function that describes the positions of the entries, when they reach their maximal distance to the top left corner during the application of the sorting algorithm, fulfils the same property as the complexity.
+Motivated by earlier attempts to prove the conjecture of Krattenthaler and Müller we then derive a further, somewhat surprising result concerning the function that encodes the positions of the entries as they reach their maximal distance from the top left corner during the application of the sorting algorithm.
+This function, called the drop function, is similar to the complexity in that two algorithms have the same drop function whenever they produce each standard Young tableau equally often.